ItsNayabSD/mf/README.md

 # Mutual Funds

+JS function to calculate XIRR for mutual funds.

 * <a href="#depend">Install dependencies</a>
 * <a href="#run">Run the program</a>
 * <a href="#xirrp">Example given in the xirr.js file</a>